Slavery in medieval Europe: Christian Iberia

-Between 1489 and 1497 almost 2,100 black slaves were shipped from Portugal to Valencia.Saunders p.29 By the end of the 15th century, Spain held the largest population of black Africans in Europe, with a small, but growing community of black ex-slaves.
-In the mid 16th century Spain imported up to 2,000 black African slaves annually through Portugal, and by 1565 most of Seville’s 6,327 slaves (out of a total population of 85,538) were black Africans.
+Between 1489 and 1497 almost 2,100 black slaves were shipped from Portugal to Valencia.
+By the end of the 15th century, Spain held the largest population of black Africans in Europe, with a small, but growing community of black ex-slaves.
+In the mid 16th century Spain imported up to 2,000 black African slaves annually through Portugal, and by 1565 most of Seville's 6,327 slaves (out of a total population of 85,538) were black Africans.

-Slavery in Moldavia and Wallachia

-Slavery existed on the territory of present-day Romania while under The Ottoman Empire and Russian Empire rulership, from before the founding of the principalities of Wallachia and Moldavia in 13th–14th century, until it was abolished in stages during the 1840s and 1850s before the independence of the United Principalities of Moldavia and Wallachia was allowed, and also until 1783, in Transylvania and Bukovina (parts of the Habsburg monarchy and later The Austria-Hungarian Empire).
-Most slaves were of Roma (Gypsy) ethnicity and a significant number of Rumâni in Serfdom slavery.